konmenel/cpp_practice/joker_cal/README.md

 # **To Do...**
 - [ ] Add on-screen option
 - [ ] Implement taylor series approximation of log for analytical solution
+- [ ] Try to add the extra cases in expected value (more guesses/varying cost)

 # **Dependencies**
 No dependancies, just download the binary and run it or the files from source.

-# **To run**
+# **Run**
-To run the application open a terminal on the directory of the binaries and type:
+To run the application open a terminal (i.e. Command Prompt) on the directory of the binaries and type:
 ```
 > ./joker_cal <target-probability> <jackpot> <total-number-of-tickets> <options>
 ```